aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.414.0 (2018-11-26 08:55 UTC)
+* Amplify (3.3.0.0)
+	* Release of AWS Amplify: Everything you need to develop & deploy cloud-powered mobile and web apps.
+* DataSync (3.3.0.0)
+	* AWS DataSync simplifies, automates, and accelerates moving and replicating data between on-premises storage and AWS services over the network.
+* RoboMaker (3.3.0.0)
+	* (New Service) AWS RoboMaker is a service that makes it easy to develop, simulate, and deploy intelligent robotics applications at scale.
+* S3 (3.3.28.0)
+	* The INTELLIGENT_TIERING storage class is designed to optimize storage costs by automatically moving data to the most cost effective storage access tier, without performance impact or operational overhead.
+This SDK release provides API support for this new storage class.
+* Snowball (3.3.5.0)
+	* AWS announces the availability of AWS Snowball Edge Compute Optimized to run compute-intensive applications is disconnected and physically harsh environments.
+It comes with 52 vCPUs, 208GB memory, 8TB NVMe SSD, and 42TB S3-compatible storage to accelerate local processing and is well suited for use cases such as full motion video processing, deep IoT analytics, and continuous machine learning in bandwidth-constrained locations.
+It features new instances types called SBE-C instances that are available in eight sizes and multiple instances can be run on the device at the same time.
+Optionally, developers can choose the compute optimized device to include a GPU and use SBE-G instances for accelerating their application performance.
+* Transfer (3.3.0.0)
+	* AWS Transfer for SFTP is a fully managed service that enables transfer of secure data over the internet into and out of Amazon S3.
+SFTP is deeply embedded in data exchange workflows across different industries such as financial services, healthcare, advertising, and retail, among others.

 ### 3.3.413.0 (2018-11-21 19:23 UTC)
 * Rekognition (3.3.13.0)
 	* This release updates the DetectFaces and IndexFaces operation.
 When the Attributes input parameter is set to ALL, the face location landmarks includes 5 new landmarks: upperJawlineLeft, midJawlineLeft, chinBottom, midJawlineRight, upperJawlineRight.